patrickfav/dice/README.md

 # Dice

-A simple tool that generates random text encoded byte arrays from the best random source from your machine* optionally externally seeded by a true random generator and encodes them in various formats: normal byte encodings like hex or base64 and for many programming languages.
+A pseudo random bit generator that generates text encoded byte arrays with entropy from the best random source from your machine* optionally externally seeded by a true random generator and encodes them in various formats: normal byte encodings like hex or base64 and for many programming languages.
+This implementation uses the HMAC Deterministic random bit generator schema as defined in NIST SP800-90A.

  [![GitHub release](https://img.shields.io/github/release/patrickfav/dice.svg)](https://github.com/patrickfav/dice/releases/latest)
 [![Build Status](https://travis-ci.org/patrickfav/dice.svg?branch=master)](https://travis-ci.org/patrickfav/dice)